2016 Chemical Data Reporting Results

 On this page, EPA has summarized key information from the 2016 Chemical Data Reporting effort, which is EPA's most recent CDR data.

 EPA is releasing the 2016 CDR data in stages.
 EPA released the initial 2016 CDR data in May 2017.
 The initial data includes national production volume (released in ranges), other manufacturing information, and processing and use information, except for information that was claimed by the submitter to be confidential business information (CBI) or information that is being withheld to protect CBI.
-EPA anticipates releasing additional data late in 2017 after completion of an effort to obtain CBI substantiation required by the Frank R. Lautenberg Chemical Safety for the 21st Century Act, which amended the Toxic Substances Control Act.
+EPA anticipates releasing additional data after completion of an effort to obtain CBI substantiation required by the Frank R. Lautenberg Chemical Safety for the 21st Century Act, which amended the Toxic Substances Control Act.

 Data access and summary

 - What’s different from the data collection in 2012?

 - Comparison between 2012 and 2016 submission periods

 - Download the public version of the 2016 CDR database as an MS Access data file

 - Download the public version of the 2016 CDR Database(1 pg, 13 MB) as a comma separated value or CSV file